-- 2. Do the following on the first page of the wizard: - Fill in Destination File with a location for the archive file. - The Un-archive Project utility can automatically determine the top-level project and unarchive the sub-projects correctly. - Set Archive Style.
-You can archive all the project files with all the implementations or selectively archive files and implementations - To archive only the active implementation, enable Active Implementation. - To selectively archive files, enable Customized file list, click Next, and use the check boxes to include files in or exclude files from the archive.
-Use the Add Extra Files button on the this page to include additional files in the project.
+- 2. Do the following on the first page of the wizard: - Fill in Destination File with a location for the archive file. - Set Archive Style.
+You can archive all the project files with all the implementations or selectively archive files and implementations - To archive only the active implementation, enable Active Implementation. - To selectively archive files, enable Customized file list, click Next and use the check boxes to include files in or exclude files from the archive.Use the Add Extra Files button on this page to include additional files in the project.

-Click Next.
+3. Click Next.